mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 </figure>

-Can small, seemingly irrelevant differences between pitches be the difference in a great outing instead of a poor outing for a pitcher?
+Can small, seemingly irrelevant differences between pitches be the difference that causes a pitcher to have a great outing instead of a poor one?

 Adam Wainwright was once one of the most dominant pitchers in the game of baseball.
 In 2016, however, Waino seemed unable to return to his former